tooth2/Autonomous_Driving/README.md

  - one lap focusing on accelerating speed in the straight line vs curved line
  - especially focusing on recevery driving when approaching to side blocks NVIDIA architecture was applied and the [Video](video.mp4) was recorded during the first lap from autonomous driving according the final model.
-This shows most dramatic curved line driving from the result.
+The result shows autonomous vehicle's adaptive driving behavior on the most dramatic curved line.
 ![00:48~ 1:08](driving_result.gif)

  #### More data collection that I could try ...